kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 The recursion continues until sufficient complexity accumulates.
 At each scale, the ladder operates identically—only parameters change.
 The emerged patterns from lower scales become the constraints for higher scales.
 This bootstrapping builds complexity from simplicity through repeated application of identical progression.

 Agency requires completing many iterations.
 Insufficient recursion produces emerged patterns without navigation capacity.
-Each iteration adds organizational layer operating at characteristic maintenance overhead $\eta$.
+Each iteration adds an organizational layer operating at a characteristic maintenance overhead $\eta$.
 When accumulated complexity reaches biological scales at $\eta_{\text{bio}} \sim 0.1$, systems finally achieve agency—goal-directed navigation using emerged patterns to respond to environmental information.

 ## Quantum Fields to Particles

 Constraints emerge from [Planck-scale discreteness](/what-if-spacetime-isnt-so-continuous).
-Spacetime is voxel lattice with spacing $\ell_P = 1.616 \times 10^{-35}$ m updating at frequency $f_P = 1.855 \times 10^{43}$ Hz.
+Spacetime is a voxel lattice with spacing $\ell_P = 1.616 \times 10^{-35}$ m updating at frequency $f_P = 1.855 \times 10^{43}$ Hz.
 Information density bounds at $I = A/4\ell_P^2 \ln 2$.
-Uncertainty principle constrains momentum-position products.
+The uncertainty principle constrains momentum-position products.
 These constraints define allowed quantum field configurations.

-Structure appears as wave functions $\psi(\mathbf{x},t)$ satisfying field equations.
+Structure appears as wave functions $\psi(\mathbf{x},t)$ satisfying the field equations.
 Stable excitations correspond to particles.
-The electron emerges as stable solution to Dirac equation [^1].
-Quarks emerge as solutions to QCD equations [^2].
+The electron emerges as a stable solution to the Dirac equation [^1].
+Quarks emerge as solutions to the QCD equations [^2].
 These emerge as stable patterns in underlying fields constrained by quantum mechanics.

 Invariance manifests through quantum numbers.
 Spin, charge, color, flavor remain conserved under temporal evolution.
 Each conservation follows from symmetry via Noether's theorem.
 U(1) gauge symmetry generates charge conservation.
 SU(3) color symmetry generates color charge conservation.
 These invariances partition Hilbert space into sectors that cannot mix without interaction.

 Emergence produces particles as stable excitations.
 Individual field fluctuations show no particle properties.
-When field achieves sufficient organization through gauge symmetry and boundary conditions, particle-like excitations emerge with definite mass, charge, and spin.
-The electron emerges as collective mode of quantum field operating under electromagnetic constraints.
+When the field achieves sufficient organization through gauge symmetry and boundary conditions, particle-like excitations emerge with definite mass, charge, and spin.
+The electron emerges as a collective mode of the quantum field operating under electromagnetic constraints.

 These emerged particles—quarks, electrons, photons—become constraints for the next scale.
 Their properties (masses, charges, coupling constants) define boundary conditions for atomic physics.

 ## Particles to Atoms

 Constraints from emerged particle properties.
 Electron mass, charge, and spin set electromagnetic coupling.
 Quark confinement establishes nucleon masses.
-Photon mediates interactions.
-These emerge as outputs from previous scale's emergence constraining atomic dynamics.
+The photon mediates interactions.
+These emerge as outputs from the previous scale's emergence constraining atomic dynamics.

 Structure emerges as electron shell configurations.
-Coulomb potential and Pauli exclusion organize electrons into shells following aufbau principle.
-Hydrogen has one electron in 1s orbital.
+The Coulomb potential and Pauli exclusion organize electrons into shells following the aufbau principle.
+Hydrogen has one electron in a 1s orbital.
 Helium fills 1s with two electrons.
-Lithium begins 2s shell.
+Lithium begins the 2s shell.
 The periodic table structure emerges from quantum constraints on allowed configurations.

 Invariance appears through atomic spectra.
 Each element exhibits characteristic emission lines preserved universally.
 Hydrogen's Balmer series at 656.3 nm, 486.1 nm, 434.0 nm, 410.2 nm remains identical whether measured on Earth or observed in distant galaxies 13 billion light-years away [^3].
 The fine structure constant $\alpha = 1/137.036$ governs coupling strength everywhere.
 These invariances enable spectroscopy and validate atomic theory.